ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 ```

-Here is how pattern matching can be used to write a function from `commit` to `string`:
+Here is how to convert a `commit` to a `string` using pattern matching:
 ```ocaml
 # let commit_to_string = function
   | Hash sha -> sha